You are currently viewing The Best Erector Spinae Workout: Strengthen Your Lower Back

 • Full-Body Engagement: Deadlifts are a compound movement, meaning they work multiple muscle groups, including the erector spinae, glutes, hamstrings, and core.

 • Functional Strength: Deadlifts mimic real-life movements, making them highly effective for building functional strength.
+After all, everyone’s constantly picking up things from the ground.
+Might as well get better at that too, right?

 2. Hyperextensions